laiquet/idtrackerai-enhanced/docs/source/user_guide/video_generators.rst

 By running ``idtrackerai_video -h``, a list of all available options is displayed:

             --individual  Generate individual video.
 Default is a general video.
             --gray         Draw the original video in grayscale.
-    --t            ``path`` Path to the trajectory file, default is session_dir/trajectories/trajectories_wo_gaps.npy.
+            --t            ``path`` Path to the trajectory file, default is session_dir/trajectories/without_gaps.npy.
-    --tl           ``int`` Trail length, number of points used to draw the individual trajectories traces.
-Only for general videos.
-Default is 30.
+            --tl           ``int`` Trail length, number of points used to draw the individual trajectories traces in general videos.
+Default is 20.
             --s            ``int`` Frame where to start the video.
             --e            ``int`` Frame where to end the video.
             --size         ``int`` Size of the squared individual videos.
 Defaults to the median body length of the animals.
+            --no-labels   Show centroids in general video without labeled ID's.